Header image: Que Sera Terrigal by Alastair Burke (@east.west.studios)

 2 Scenic Hwy, Terrigal

-Oak Coffee & Collectables, Charmhaven
+Oak Coffee and Collectables, Charmhaven

 We love ourselves a cafe with a side quest!
-And this is exactly what you’ll find at Oak Coffee & Collectables in Charmhaven, where they pair a solid cup of coffee and a simple menu with a passion for collectables.
+And this is exactly what you’ll find at Oak Coffee and Collectables in Charmhaven, where they pair a solid cup of coffee and a simple menu with a passion for collectables.
 While you’re sipping your drink, you can browse their range of collectable trading cards and merch – perfect for everyone from keen traders to those just getting started, or anyone wanting something to brighten up their desk.
 Dog-friendly and with a gorgeously sunny courtyard, they’re turning a simple coffee run into something way more fun.

 23/6 Fairmile Cl, Charmhaven